KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 * Fine-grained control over the stack layout: no need for keeping a virtual stack in C++!
 * Control over registers: Writing platform specific assembly means that I can use every single callee-saved register to keep around the data I constantly need to access.

-I considered a two options when I was writing the interpreter:
+I considered two options when I was writing the interpreter:

 1. JSC's model: At the end of every opcode implementation, we check what is the next opcode and jump to its implementation.
 2. "Traditional model": Still have a central loop, but optimise it by hand in assembly.

-I started with JSC's model, since it was what inspired me to write the VM in the first place, but there were a few downsides raised by other I talked to:
+I started with JSC's model, since it was what inspired me to write the VM in the first place, but there were a few downsides raised by others I talked to:

-* It makes the bytecode big - you need the opcodes to be the address of their actual implementation, which means that you need word-sized instructions
+* It makes the bytecode big - you need the opcodes to be the address of their actual implementation, which means that you need word-size instructions
-* It messes up branch prediction: at the of every opcode you jump to random address taken from a random location in the heap.
+* It messes up branch prediction: at the end of every opcode you jump to a random address taken from a random location in the heap.

 Upon hearing that, I thought I'd try switching to the traditional model and see whether it was actually faster.

 The loop would start by using the next opcode's value to calculate the offset into a list of jumps that would follow.
 But that was not really efficient, since it'd take the pointer arithmetic + two jumps to get to the desired opcode. [source code][initial-traditional-asm]

-My next step was disassembling a switch and looking at how the compiler implemented jump tables, and it was much better than my code: Instead of a list of jumps, you add the relative addresses after the loop, use the value of the opcode to read the right address, and add that to current instruction pointer to get the absolute address of the function. [source code][traditional-jump-table]
+My next step was disassembling a switch and looking at how the compiler implemented jump tables, and it was much better than my code: Instead of a list of jumps, you put the relative addresses of the opcodes after the loop, use the value of the opcode to read the right address, and add that to current instruction pointer to get the absolute address of the function. [source code][traditional-jump-table]

 I kept on battling, with some smaller optimisations (even though quite effective sometimes), such as [reordering methods based on "hotness"][hot-cold-order] and [refactoring to remove some expensive instructions][pushf-popf], but it still wasn't fast enough...